Skip to main content

 Targeting condition for segments

 The Kameleoon segment builder will automatically add targeting conditions for any custom data that you define.
-Everything is done automatically here, and if the value of the custom data corresponds to your condition, this particular visitor will be included in the segment.
+The process is automatic, and if the value of the custom data corresponds to your condition, this particular visitor will be included in the segment.

 Via the Activation API

-method to retrieve all custom data collected during the current visitor's previous visit.
-For more details, please refer to this article.
+The getRemoteVisitorData() method retrieves all custom data collected during the current visitor's previous visit.
+For more details, refer to the using visit history article.

 Analytical Purposes

-Any custom data (except those marked as local only) can be used as a filter or a breakdown option in our experiment or personalization result pages.
-This information is also available in reports produced by our raw data export tool, and complex queries including those custom data can be performed (if you opted for a dedicated Kameleoon data cluster).
+Any custom data (except those marked as local only) can be used as a filter or a breakdown option in experiment or personalization result pages.
+This information is also available in reports produced by the raw data export tool, and complex queries including custom data can be performed (with a dedicated Kameleoon data cluster).

 For a breakdown using custom data of type String, the results will include up to 50 of the most frequently used values for that data.